 She made her way out of the cave.
 Amberfang, the clan deputy, called her over with a flick of her tail.
 Now what?
 Honeykit bounded over to her.
 “It has come to my attention that you are now old enough to become an apprentice.”
 She said.
 “You and Pebblekit will receive your apprenticeship tonight at moon-high.
 Now, it is very important that you remember-” Honeykit didn’t hear the rest of it.
 She could barely believe it!
 She would finally get a mentor!
 Amberfang sent her off to her mother.
 This would be the day.

-Sage, Smoke, and Eyan leaped over the fence, Sage in the lead.
+Sage, Smoke, and Eyan leapt over the fence, Sage in the lead.
 Their twolegs had done it again.
 It had let them out earlier to catch mice and birds in the garden and had let the dog out for his evening outage shortly after.
 It left the dog out with the cats.
-It had done this so many times that the cats were fed up of it.
+It had done this so many times that the cats were fed up with it.
 They wanted to get away.
 This was the last time they would be chewed up by a dog again.

 The dog’s bark echoed off the trees as they sprinted into the sierra landscape.
 They did not stop running until the sun sank behind the hills.

-“I- I can- I gotta stop.”
-Eyan said slowing to a walk.
-He was the youngest of the three, and had the shortest legs.
+“I- I can- I gotta stop,” Eyan said slowing to a walk.
+He was the youngest of the three and had the shortest legs.

 “But, the twolegs might catch us…” Sage replied.

 “We still need to stop.
 We can’t run forever.
 Over there is a forest we can hide in.
 He won’t find us there.”
 Smoke suggested.
 They all agreed.